bhartsell/hello-world/README.md

 learning to use Git

 My favorite sport is hockey.
-My favorite player is JT.
+My favorite player is from Canada.